 "What the heck did I just watch?"
-If you've seen any freaky performance art pieces, whether in a world-famous art museum or hole-in-the-wall gallery, you've probably said that at least once in your life.
+If you've seen any freaky performance art pieces, whether at a world-famous art museum or a hole-in-the-wall gallery, you've probably said that at least once in your life.
 From nudity to the overuse of bodily fluids, some performance art bridges the gap between expression and gratuitousness.
 Of course, to each their own as far as what you find artistically significant and impactful, but you really have to admit that some performance art leaves you with more questions than answers.

 Contrary to popular belief, weird art performances isn't a modern concept.
 Really disturbing or confusing art pieces have been put on for hundreds of years, with some truly famous examples cropping up during the Vietnam War.
 So, before you go blaming all these crazy kids and their idea of what "art" should be, keep in mind that this is hardly a new fad.

 We should warn you, however, that there are some pictures and video in this article that are graphic in nature.
 Read and watch at your own risk, and we wish you luck in trying to figure out the deeper meaning these artists are getting at.